tenergy05/DBProxy/architecture.md

 - Provides Kerberos TGT/credential cache for database auth
 - Returns tokens/credentials based on database type
 - **Only called by jit-proxy** - no other component accesses cred-service directly
-- jit-proxy authenticates to cred-service via mTLS or service token
+- jit-proxy authenticates to cred-service via service JWT

 **Credential response options**:
 - Path to a credential cache file mounted/accessible on jit-proxy, or